Sing With Us

 To apply for an audition, click here.

-For more information on joining The Bach Choir, please contact Julie Greenacre, the Choir’s Membership Secretary by emailing her at: firstname.lastname@example.org
+For more information on joining The Bach Choir, please contact Julia Palmer, the Choir’s Membership Secretary by emailing her at: firstname.lastname@example.org

 Do members have to sing in every concert?

-We have four or five core concerts each year in which everyone is expected to sing.
+Most seasons, we have around four core concerts in which everyone is expected to sing.
 In addition we have concerts and other events, many with reduced numbers, for which people are asked to sign up, and singers are selected by the Musical Director.
+We expect everyone to make themselves available to participate in as many of these non-core events as possible.

 Do members have to attend every rehearsal?